kieransnapes/violet-triceratops/content/pages/index.md

     type: section_hero
     image: images/appheader_shadow.png
     image_alt: App preview
-    title: We do payment order and timesheets for you
+    title: We do payment orders and timesheets for you
     content: >
       Keep track of your timesheets, materials and payment orders.
 We know your time is valuable so we do all the boring stuff for you.
 Simply review your